draklaw/canyon_rush/README.md

-# ld46
+# Canyon Rush

-A game for Ludum Dare 46
+A game originally developed for Ludum Dare 46 "Keep it Alive".